httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 - and the message body - which depends on `Transfer-Encoding` and whatever transformations the intermediaries may apply.

+This is because in HTTP `representation data` might be:

+- fully contained in the message body,
+- partially-contained in the message body,
+- or not at all contained in the message body.

 The following examples show how representation metadata, payload transformations and method impacts on the message and payload body.
 When the payload body contains non-printable characters (eg. when it is compressed) it is shown as